LOOPS ⋅ Frequently Asked Questions

 Improved user experience

 Accessibility features often improve the overall user experience for everyone, not just people with disabilities.
-For example, closed captioning on videos benefits not only the hearing impaired, but also users in noisy environments who can’t hear the audio.
+For example, closed captioning on videos benefits not only people who are hard of hearing, but also users in noisy environments who can’t hear the audio.

 Search engines increasingly consider accessibility as a ranking factor.
-Websites that are accessible are more likely to be indexed and rank higher in search results, contributing to increased visibility and traffic.
+Accessible websites are more likely to be indexed and rank higher in search results, resulting in increased visibility and traffic.

 Technological advances